BYUcs236ta/cs236_Decker_Goodrich/Lab1.md

 4. Make friends and talk to them about the class
 5. Read through and fully understand the provided code.
 If you have questions please ask a TA!
 6. For smaller files try to keep your code in only the header files (.h) instead of splitting them between a .h and .cpp
-7. Please only use unsigned ints or size_t in this course.
-None of the labs require negative numbers and this will improve consistency.
+7. Please only use `unsigned int` or `size_t` in this course.
+None of the labs require negative numbers and this will avoid a common error.
 8. Write a toString for every class (Except maybe the automaton classes).
 This will be helpful during testing and debugging.

 ---
 ### Part 1 - Tokens
 1. Make a `TokenType` enum (`Token.h`).
 You will need to add more to this list later.